-It’s not uncommon to experience heartburn after a heavy meal or a spicy dish but, for some people, heartburn and acid reflux occur more regularly, often multiple times per week.
+It’s not uncommon to experience heartburn after a heavy meal or a spicy dish, but for some people, heartburn and acid reflux occur more regularly, often multiple times per week.
 This recurrence of reflux can lead to a serious condition called gastroesophageal reflux disease, more commonly referred to as GERD.

 GERD is a digestive disorder that occurs when acid produced in the stomach flows back up into the esophagus.
 Typically, this flow is controlled by the lower esophageal sphincter (LES), a muscle between the esophagus and the stomach that relaxes to allow food and liquid to pass through to the stomach, and closes once it has passed.
-However, when the LES is weakened or relaxes, it’s easy for acid, and sometimes food, in the stomach to flow back up into the esophagus.
+However, when the LES is weakened or relaxes, it’s easy for acid and sometimes food in the stomach to flow back up into the esophagus.

 Fortunately, GERD is easily treated.
-Although treatment will vary based on your health history and the severity of your symptoms, many patients can begin with over-the-counter or prescription medications combined with lifestyle changes.
+Although GERD treatment options will vary based on your health history and the severity of your symptoms, many patients can begin with over-the-counter or prescription medications combined with lifestyle changes.